(I may earn a small commission from the products mentioned in this post.)

 If you are a caregiver, you can attach a homemade certificate good for a number of massages on demand!

 If you have a high sitting toilet seat you are lucky.
-Sitting down after TKR is a chore and you will initially need the aide of your walker, a cane or a walking stick.
+Sitting down and getting up after TKR can be a chore and you will initially need the aid of your walker, a cane or a walking pole.

 A raised or portable toilet seat makes a huge difference.
 As you advance in years it might come in handy post TKR surgery (how to use the bathroom after knee replacement).